If no

 In this scenario, the transaction is created with status

-.
-Instead of moving funds right away, Midaz reserves the specified amount in the correct balance (balanceKey
+PENDING.
+Instead of moving funds right away, Midaz reserves the specified amount in the correct balance (balanceKey, or default if not provided).

 - The reserved funds are moved from